PREreview/dev-docs/README.md

 #### Renew the TLS certificate

-**Note: This is run automatically using a cron job.
-You shoud not need to run it manually under normal circumstances, but it's documented here in case it's needed.**
+> 📝 Note: This is run automatically using a cron job.
+You shoud not need to run it manually under normal circumstances, but it's documented here in case it's needed.

 This only performs the hooks and renewal action if the certificate is close to expiry, so it can be run any time (e.g. during the daily update window).